The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Conclusion

 The instability of the superorbital periodicity in 4U 1820-30 discovered in this work seriously challenges the triple model.
-According to Eq.~\ref{msp}, the superorbital period change could be due to either the binary period variation or the orbital period change of the third companion.
-However, the binary orbital modulation has been monitored for over 46 years, and neither period glitch nor period derivative of an order of ${\dot P}_{orb}/P_{orb} \sim 10^{-4}$ yr$^{-1}$ has ever been observed \citep[see][]{chou23}.
+If the triple model were applicable to 4U 1820-30 system, according to Eq.~\ref{msp}, the superorbital period change could be due to either the binary period variation or the orbital period change of the third companion.
+However, the binary orbital modulation has been monitored for over 46 years, and neither a period glitch nor a large period derivative of ${\dot P}_{orb}/P_{orb} \sim 10^{-4}$ yr$^{-1}$ had previously been observed \citep[see][]{chou23}.
 Therefore, the superorbital period changes likely reflect the orbital period variation of the third companion.
 While orbital period glitches have been observed in some eclipsing LMXBs, the magnitude of these change is much smaller than that the superorbital period glitch observed 4U 1820-30.
-The period derivative derived from the quadratic model indicates that the timescale of the orbital period evolution of the third companion is $\sim 2600$ years, which is inconsistent with the stability expected in a hierarchical triple system.
+The period derivative derived from the quadratic model indicates that the timescale of the orbital period evolution of the third companion is $\sim 2200$ years, which is inconsistent with the expected stability in a hierarchical triple system.
 If the triple model does not apply to the 4U 1820-30 system, two previously unfavorable scenarios proposed by~\citet{peu14} - a stellar mass dark remnant and an intermediate mass black hole - can be reconsidered to explain the discrepancy between the theoretical and observed binary orbital period derivatives.